The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Notation and preliminaries

-The set $A^\flat(X)$ has the same prime power cyclotomic divisors as $A(X)$, and satisfies (T2).
-If $s|M$ is a prime power, then $\Phi_s|A$ if and only if $\Phi_s\nmid B$ (see \cite{CM}), hence $A^\flat$ is uniquely determined by $M$ and $B$.
-The following result was proved in \cite{CM}, \cite{LaLo1}.
+Suppose that $A\oplus B=\ZZ_M$.
+The {\em standard tiling complement} $A^\flat\subset\ZZ_M$, defined in \cite[Definition 3.1]{LaLo1} and based on a construction in \cite{CM}, is an explicit set that has the same prime power cyclotomic divisors as $A(X)$ and satisfies both (T1) and (T2).
+For the general definition of $A^\flat$, see \cite[Definition 3.1]{LaLo1}.
+If $M=p_i^2p_j^2p_k^2$ and $|A|=p_ip_jp_k$, the only special case we need here is

-\begin{proposition} \cite[Proposition 3.4]{LaLo1} Let $A\oplus B=\ZZ_M$.
+\begin{proposition} \cite[Proposition 3.4]{LaLo1}, \cite{CM} Let $A\oplus B=\ZZ_M$.
 Then $A^\flat \oplus B= \ZZ_M$ if and only if $B$ satisfies (T2). \end{proposition}

 We say that the tilings $A\oplus B=\ZZ_M$ and $A'\oplus B=\ZZ_M$ are {\em T2-equivalent} if